 Top Features of Fraud Detection Software

-Fraud detection software should cover a lot of bases, from chargeback prevention to identity verification.
+Regardless of your company’s industry, finding the best fraud detection software involves considering a variety of features which may or may not be useful to address your needs.
+Agnostic of industry, however, risk management software should cover a lot of bases, from chargeback prevention to identity verification.
 Here are examples of must-have features:

 - Risk rules: The cornerstone of fraud detection.
 Risk rules allow you to filter user actions based on the data you find.
 A basic risk rule would be: If the IP address belongs to a VPN, block the login attempt.

 - Risk scoring: Some rules can be static. with the simple option to allow or reject user actions.
 More sophisticated systems let you play around with scores and thresholds, which give you a gauge of how risky an action is.
 For example: If a customer is not based in the same country as their payment card, add 5 points to their risk score.

 - Real-time monitoring: Consider your needs.
 When it comes to preventing chargebacks or to complying with anti-money laundering regulations, your detection software must be able to monitor payments on your site.
 For ID verification and account protection, you must also be able to immediately block a suspicious action before it’s too late.

 - Machine learning engine: Chances are that you’ll be poring over huge volumes of data.
 The best fraud prevention software will include an ML, or machine learning algorithm, that can help suggest risk rules based on your historical business data.
 Bonus points if it’s a whitebox system that allows you to understand the reasoning behind the risk rules.